 Astronomers like to list the distances to objects within our solar system (planets, dwarf planets, asteroids, comets, spacecraft, etc.) in terms of an astronomical unit.
 How far is that?
 Follow the links below to learn more about this basic distance unit in our solar system.

 Definition of astronomical unit.
 For general reference, we can say that one astronomical unit (AU) represents the mean distance between the Earth and our sun.
-The AU is approximately 150 million kilometers or 93 million miles.
-It is approximately 8 light-minutes.
+An AU is approximately 93 million miles (150 million km).
+It’s approximately 8 light-minutes.